HEALTHCARE COMPLIANCE

 Questions about compliance?

-Email compliance@postknock.com with your BAA request, vendor security questionnaire, or specific compliance question.
+Email legal@postknock.com with vendor security questionnaires, data-processing questions, or anything specific to your compliance program.
+(We don't sign BAAs — see above for why — but other compliance questions are welcome.)
 We respond within 1–2 business days.

 Start Free